 |Ruth Younger (Chair of Academy Council)|

-I have two sons who are currently attending schools within The Three Rivers; the eldest is at Dr Thomlinson’s Middle School and the youngest is at Thropton Village First School.
+I have two sons who are currently attending schools within The Three Rivers; the eldest is at KEVI and the youngest is at Dr Thomlinson’s Middle School.

 I have been a Governor at Thropton since 2016 and have a particular interest in communication, as well as education in rural areas like the Coquet Valley.
-I’m really pleased to now be an Academy Councillor within the Learning Trust.
+I served as Chair of the Academy Council for three years and I’m really pleased to be an Academy Councillor within the Three Rivers Learning Trust.

 |Judith Carr (Vice Chair of Academy Council)|